Laura L. Young, LCSW-R, CGP

 While I understand that you may chose to start or return to therapy because there are things in your life that you may want or need to change, I also focus on what is working in your life.

 It's important to explore what are your challenges and what are your strengths.

 For example, I work with clients who feel they are not reaching their potential because of anxiety or depression.
 While exploring history is an important part of therapy, it is equally pertinent to understand how you have managed to, on some level, navigate your challenges up to this point.
 A therapeutic goal might include an awareness and acceptance of your difficulties towards thoughtful, positive and mindful actions or changes in the present.

-Below you can peruse a bulleted list of an array of reasons you might want to seek therapy and work together to address your concerns.
-Also, in my website you can read more about how I work, my education and training in the About Us page.
+You can read more about how I work, my education and training in the About Us page.

 Whether we are working together in individual therapy, couples/family therapy or group therapy, I collaborate with clients to experience how relationships—with family, friends, coworkers, and society in general—are often the source of their greatest growth and can also be a root of their biggest challenges.

 Is the First Date Too Early for Couples Therapy?

 Marriage Bootcamp: The Number One Relationship Problem, According to Therapists